Stephon Marbury: Coaching career

 On June 24, 2019, Marbury was named head coach of the Beijing Royal Fighters of the Chinese Basketball Association (CBA).
+He helped turn around the team's performance.

 On March 8, 2020, Marbury warned NBA Commissioner Adam Silver to stop the 2019–2020 season, saying, "the game won't be fun if people die."
 He specifically asked Silver to "be the one to make the hard, easy decision."
 This request was made three days before the first NBA player tested positive for the coronavirus and Silver suspended the season.

 Personal life

 Family

-Stephon's father Don died during a December 2, 2007, game between the Knicks and the Phoenix Suns.
+Stephon's father Don died on December 2, 2007, during a game between the Knicks and the Phoenix Suns.

 Stephon's brother Zach has played professional basketball in Venezuela.
 Marbury is a cousin of former professional basketball player Sebastian Telfair.
 He is also a cousin of former Providence College star and former NBA journeyman Jamel Thomas.
 In a book, Thomas claimed Marbury's selfish actions in Minnesota prevented Thomas from signing a contract with the Timberwolves.

 Stephon and his wife Latasha married on September 14, 2002.
+They divorced in 2023.
 He has three children: Xaviera, Stephon II, and Stephanie.

+On April 7, 2025, he married Chinese singer and former "The Voice of China" contestant Wang Yuling (aka Catina Mezereon) in Philadelphia.

+Legal issues and controversies

+Marbury was jailed 10 days for DUI after being stopped and arrested for driving 40 km above the speed limit.
+At the time of his arrest, he registered more than twice Arizona's legal limit of blood alcohol level.

+In 2007, Marbury admitted in federal court to having affairs with an intern after a group outing to a strip club in 2005.